Season 5, Ep 48 - Chronicler (w/Richard Kind & Erin Kief Live from SF Sketchfest)

 Ooh.

-Oh, people listening.
-Oh, don't you wish you were here.
+Oh, people listening at home.
+Don't you wish you were here.

-Yeah, the show is dark until just now.
+Yeah, the show was dark until just now.
 I know.

 That's right.